sunmingtao/poker-hand-analysis/Leaks.md

 20. Multiway pot, check top pair on A high K high board.
 (KJ on KT5, AQ on A56 should bet 1/3, overpair on lower board should check)
 21. QQ in 4bet pot check on JT8 flop because of fearing running into JJ/TT.
 (Should cbet 1/2 pot, and shove the turn.
 If running into JJ/TT so be it.
 Giving a free card and let villain catch up is a huge mistake)
 22. BB vs SB, top pair good kicker not bet after SB check (e.g KT on K42, should half pot/call)
+23. KQs call 1/2 pot cbet OOP in 3bet pot with only back door flush and two over. e.g KsQs on 5s5d4d (This hand should fold, the weakest hand to call is Ax with back door flush)

 ## Turn